Some top tips from the experts if you suffer from IBS and are thinking of making changes to your diet.

 Continue to help us raise awareness for IBS

-Despite this condition being so common, its not often spoken about publicly.
+Despite this condition being so common, it’s not often spoken about publicly.
 So, even through IBS Awareness Month is over, let's continue to strive to change that - the more voices the louder we can shout about it.
 Share a post on social media, talk openly about your IBS journey, encourage people you know with symptoms to get a proper diagnosis or medical support and only share reliable sources of inf.

 Liked this article? sign up to our newsletter to get more articles like this delivered straight to your mailbox!